 - Salt to taste

 Put all these in a cooker and wait for 5 to 6 whistles.
 You can cook this in the oven as well(I haven’t tried this though)

 Onions give the rice a sweeter tinge and for some reason, I like it a lot.

-This is so simple that if you’re a non-vegetarian, just add some chicken pieces, mint leaves, coriander leaves, bay leaves, pandan leaves, star anice and cinnamon.
-There is your dirt cheap biryani(too many leaves to procure though)
+This is so simple that if you’re a non-vegetarian, just add some chicken pieces, mint leaves, coriander leaves, bay leaves, pandan leaves, star anice, and cinnamon then you got yourself a dirt cheap biryani(too many leaves to procure though)